gwen-interpreter/gwen-web/README.md

      Then I should find a Gwen page
 ```

-.. by defining locators and step definitions in separate and imperative Gherkin [meta](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) specs that describe automation.
+.. by defining locators and step definitions in separate and imperative Gherkin [meta](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) specs that describe automation ..
 ```gherkin
  Feature: Google search meta